 Time series data is the best type of data for monitoring and visualizing in Grafana.

 One of the most popular databases for storing time-series data.
 InfluxDB is a part of the TICK-stack: the collection of tools for collecting, storing, and analyzing time-series data.
 Chronograph is the tool from the TICK-stack that plays the same role as Grafana, but Grafana is considered a more flexible and versatile solution.

 Prometheus is a well-known time-series database and monitoring tool.
-Prometheus is a time-series database that includes tagging, monitoring and querying functionality.
-Metricfire provides Hosted Prometheus for easy installation, configuration, and usage.
+Prometheus is a time-series database that includes tagging, monitoring, and querying functionality.

 OpenTSDB is a scalable time-series database and monitoring system.